TrainWeb.org Facebook Page

 Map: Ba 35 K 11 Topographic Maps

 Monument Street sees two railroad bridges because the closest is for what became the PRR main line while the disused one beyond was an 1871 Union Railroad line built to connect the Northern Central RR south to the Canton waterfront port.
 This bridge was lengthened during 1956 when Monument Street was twinned (widened on its north side).
 This is why the southern bridge abutment is made of stone while the northern relatively newer concrete.
-Originally, the tracks crossed Monument Street at grade, on this side (east) of the bridges.
+Aerial photos suggest that originally the tracks crossed Monument Street at grade on this side (east) of the bridges.

 Links: 1947, 1960